microsoft/sca-fuzzer/docs/user/config.md

 * `breakpoint` - generate breakpoints, which can cause INT3 exceptions.
 * `debug-register` - generate instructions that cause INT1 exceptions.
 * `non-canonical-access` - randomly select a memory access in a generated program and instrument it to access a non-canonical address.
-* `user-to-kernel-access` - randomly select a memory access in a user actor's code and instrument it to access a kernel address; works only if there is at least one user actor.
+* `user-to-kernel-access` - randomly select memory access instructions in user-privilege actors and instrument them to access the kernel actor's (actor 0) memory.
+This creates cross-privilege-level memory access patterns useful for detecting CPU vulnerabilities like Meltdown.
+Requires at least one actor with `privilege_level: user`.
+The instrumentation modifies both the memory operands and the sandboxing masks to ensure accesses target the kernel's FAULTY data area.

 ## Actor Configuration